dustinpfister/blog_posts/_posts/js-iife.md

 ### 1.4 - Something can be returned by the IIFE

-Just like any other function in javaScript something can be returned by the IIFE.
+Just like any other function in javaScript [something can be returned](/2019/03/01/js-javascript-return/) by the IIFE.
 This can just be a primitive value such as a number, but it can also be an object.
+When it comes to returning an object this is where things can get interesting and this object can be a function, an object with functions as properties or both actually.
+When calling one of these functions from the outside of an IIFE that function will have access to the private values inside of it.
+So then this allows be to define private helper methods that I might not want to be part of a public API for example.

 ```js
 var n = (function () {
     var result = [],